Commercial Property SDLT Calculator UK 2026

 What is a mixed-use property for SDLT purposes?

-A mixed-use property contains both residential and non-residential elements, such as a flat above a shop or a farmhouse with commercial agricultural land.
-Mixed-use purchases are assessed at non-residential SDLT rates on the entire purchase price, which can result in significant savings compared to residential rates.
+A mixed-use property contains both residential and genuine non-residential elements, such as a flat above a trading shop or a farmhouse with actively farmed commercial land.
+Mixed-use purchases are charged non-residential SDLT on the entire price, which can save tens of thousands versus residential rates — but HMRC requires the commercial use to be real and evidenced.

 Is SDLT different for commercial property in Scotland and Wales?